archivesunleashed/aut-docs/docs/usage.md

 ## Archives Unleashed Toolkit with Spark Shell

-There are a two options for loading the Archives Unleashed Toolkit.
-The advantages and disadvantages of using either option are going to depend on your setup (single machine vs cluster):
+There are two options for loading the Archives Unleashed Toolkit.
+The advantages and disadvantages of using either option are going to depend on your setup (single machine vs. cluster):

 ```shell
 spark-shell --help